F5Networks/f5-ci-docs/README.rst

     $ ./scripts/test-docs.sh

 Contributor License Agreement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Individuals or business entities who contribute to this project must
-have completed and submitted the `F5 Contributor License
-Agreement <tbd>`_ prior to their code submission being included in this project.
+have completed and submitted the `F5 Contributor License Agreement <#>`_ prior to their code submission being included in this project.

 Issues
 ------